quicwg/base-drafts/draft-ietf-quic-transport.md

   limit is received, the client can recommence sending.

 * Similarly, a client might exceed the initial stream limit declared by the server.
-A client MUST reset any streams that exceed this limit.
-A server SHOULD reset any streams it cannot handle with a code that allows the client to retry any application action bound to those streams.
+A server MAY reset any streams it cannot handle with a code that allows the client to retry any application action bound to those streams.

 A server MAY close a connection if remembered or assumed 0-RTT transport parameters cannot be supported, using an error code that is appropriate to the